emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo-store-experience.md

 All the requirements above combined will hopefully create a federated system of up-/down-stream and maybe also independent notary/verification repositories linked by reproducible builds.
-This system then will allow establishing way stronger trust guarantees than currently available systems of software distribution.
+This system then will allow establishing way stronger trust guarantees than other currently available systems of software distribution.